dhleong/rainboots/README.md

 without getting in the way of making any sort of MUD experience you can imagine.
 It aims to be flexible and extensible, so that any number of features can be plugged in and shared, but is unopinionated about the ultimate experience.
-Almost every aspect---from low-level input routing to user authentication---can be replaced and redesigned.
+Almost every aspect---from low-level input handling to user authentication---can be replaced and redesigned.

 Rainboots doesn't even initially provide a room or navigation system,